 all for one and one for all

 to answer freedom's call

 Location.
 37° 32.086′ N, 95° 49.662′ W. Marker is in Fredonia, Kansas, in Wilson County.
-Marker is at the intersection of Monroe Street and 6th Street, on the right when traveling east on Monroe Street.
+Memorial is at the intersection of Monroe Street and 6th Street, on the right when traveling east on Monroe Street.
 Memorial is at the northwest corner of the county courthouse square.
 Touch for map.
 Marker is at or near this postal address: 615 Madison Street, Fredonia KS 66736, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Courthouse Clock Memorial Tower (within Courthouse Square Benches (about 400 feet away, measured in a direct line); Gold Dust Hotel (about 500 feet away); The Stone House (about 700 feet away); Civil War Memorial (approx. 1.4 miles away); Safety Follows Wisdom (approx. 1.8 miles away); World War Homefront and Neodesha Cemetery Association Founders Memorial Pavilion (approx. 10.1 miles away); a different marker also named Civil War Memorial (approx. 10.1 miles away).
+Courthouse Clock Memorial Tower (within shouting Courthouse Square Benches (about 400 feet away, measured in a direct line); Gold Dust Hotel (about 500 feet away); The Stone House (about 700 feet away); Civil War Memorial (approx. 1.4 miles away); Safety Follows Wisdom (approx. 1.8 miles away); World War Homefront and Neodesha Cemetery Association Founders Memorial Pavilion (approx. 10.1 miles away); a different marker also named Civil War Memorial (approx. 10.1 miles away).
 Touch for a list and map of all markers in Fredonia.